Friends of Richmond upon Thames School

 If you are not ready to sign up to anything yet, but want to find out more about FoRTS, you can do that by coming along to a meeting or emailing email@example.com and one of our committee will call you to answer any queries and give more information.

-Look out for upcoming events announced in the RTS Parents' Newsletter.
+Look out for all upcoming events announced in the RTS Parents' Newsletter.
+Due to the current Covid-19 restrictions, all current events will be held virtually.

 FoRTS Code of Conduct and Communication Protocols on WhatsApp, Classlist; and FoRTS emails